Ullasachar16/Virtual-Mouse-using-Hand-Gesture/README.md

 # Virtual Mouse using Hand Gestures

-I did this project about 4 years back during my bachelor's .
-I forgot to push it on github that time so doing it now ;)

 ## About the Project

 Developed a program for controlling the mouse movement using Python and openCV with real-time camera that detects hand landmarks, tracks gesture patterns instead of a physical mouse.